 Clinical Counselling & Trauma Care

 BC Borstal Association remains proactive in addressing barriers to personal success, including the impacts of trauma.
 We recognize that the experience of trauma can have a significant impact on a person’s natural development and that trauma underlies many mental health and substance use issues including negative behaviours.
 Many people view trauma as the outcome of a major harrowing event.
 In fact, trauma is much more complex.
 Trauma has as many causes as it does forms - from neglect to family dysfunction; exposure to war; emotional/physical and/or sexual abuse; a survivor or witness to a violent crime; a horrific car accident; or prison.
 For most, these events will serve to reshape the person's future, and can impact everything from relationships - to work - to one's health.
 Trauma therapy and support will allow a person to regain control of the traumatic event(s); to build resiliency; and reclaim those parts of their lives that trauma has touched.
-We operate from a trauma-informed model of care and residents of Dick Bell-Irving CRF have access to an onsite Registered Counsellor specializing in Trauma and Addiction.
+We operate from a trauma-informed model of care and residents of Dick Bell-Irving CRF have access to a Registered Counsellor specializing in Trauma.

 Each year BC Borstal Association presents three awards to recognize individuals who have exhibited exemplary characteristics that reinforce the mission, vision, and values of BC Borstal Association.

 More about Canuel Awards Recipients

 Award for Personal Development provides recognition to a resident or past resident of Dick Bell-Irving CRF who has exhibited a commitment to personal growth, and a life free of crime.